x

 Avoid too much landscaping close to your home

-Hedges and plants are beautiful, but too much plant material close to your home increases your fire risk.
-Ivy and plants that creep up your house are particularly risky.
-Large trees that are close enough to hit your home are another common hazard.
-Consider how many tall trees are close to your home, and decide whether you’re comfortable with the risk.
+Though hedges and plants are beautiful, bear in mind that too much plant material close to your home increases your fire risk.
+In this regard, ivy and other plants that creep up your house are particularly risky.
+Large trees, too, are another common hazard.

 Precautions when Leaving Your Home or Sheltering In Place